Dani Mocanu

-Daniel Marian Mocanu, known as Dani Mocanu, is a Romanian Romani manele singer.
+Daniel Mocanu, known as Dani Mocanu, is a Romanian Romani manele singer.

 Biography

-Daniel Mocanu was born on September 3, 1992, in Bradu Commune, Argeș County, and attended the Ion C. Brătianu National College in Pitești, where he was not interested in school grades.
+Daniel Marian Mocanu was born on September 3, 1992, in Bradu, Argeș County, and attended the Ion C. Brătianu National College in Pitești, where he was not interested in school grades.
 He played in the junior team of FC Argeș Pitești and in the junior team of FCSB.
 Mocanu did not continue his career in football afterwards, choosing to be active in the music field.
 His career in music was initially encouraged by the music teacher Maria Cosmescu from his high school.

 Career

 Mocanu performs music in the manele style, but with influences from the rap and trap genres.
 He also plays fiddle music in private.
 Many of the lyrics in Mocanu's songs are about breaking the law, going to jail, revenge or faith in God.

 Mocanu announced his retirement from activity as of January 7, 2021, his last piece being published on January 1 of the same year.
 After seven months, he returned to music with a new song, still up to now.